acos16/test-automation/06-api-automation.md

 ### Karate DSL
 - A powerful API testing framework that supports both API and UI automation.
-- Uses a simple syntax with Gherkin for defining test cases.
+- Based on the popular Cucumber / Gherkin standard.

 ### Rest Easy
 - A JBoss-based RESTful Web Services framework.